ambientsprotocol/ambc/README.md

 `ambc` functions by first detecting the type of input file and then performing the parsing necessary to compile it down to an _abstract syntax tree_ (AST).

-The compiler steps are as follows:
+### Compiler steps

+The compiler is very simple, and has only two primary steps:

-1. Input source code from your desired language (currently JavaScript) and compile to Ambient ASCII syntax as an intermediate representation.
+1. Compile source code from your desired language (currently JavaScript) to Ambient ASCII syntax
-2. Parse ASCII syntax into a JSON AST and output.
+2. Parse ASCII syntax and output a JSON directed-acyclic-graph (DAG) AST.

 The code in this repository deals _only_ with step 2 above, and relies on external dependencies like `js2amp` for step 1.

-### Step 1: Source code -> Ambients syntax
+#### Step 1: Source code -> Ambients syntax

 ```JavaScript
 () => "hello"